stephengold/Wes/README.md

 #### For Ant projects

-For project built using Ant, download the Wes and jme3-utilities-heart libraries from GitHub:
+For project built using [Ant][], download the Wes and jme3-utilities-heart libraries from GitHub:

    + https://github.com/stephengold/Wes/releases/tag/0.4.5for32
    + https://github.com/stephengold/jme3-utilities/releases/tag/heart-4.1.0for32

-You'll want both class JARs
+You'll want both class jars
-and probably the `-sources` and `-javadoc` JARs as well.
+and probably the `-sources` and `-javadoc` jar as well.

 Open the project's properties in the IDE (JME 3.2 SDK or NetBeans 8.2):